 yarn add [package]@[tag]

-Use yarn upgrade command to upgrade already installed packages in your application.
+Use the yarn upgrade command to upgrade already installed packages in your application.

 yarn upgrade [package]

-You can also specify version or tag name to upgrade to specific versions.
+You can also specify a version or tag name to upgrade to specific versions.

 yarn upgrade [package]@[version]